My name is: Janine York

 Why play therapy:

-I knew in high school I wanted to work with children in some capacity and once I learned about play therapy I was hooked.
-It was amazing to me the change in the first child I worked with in a play room and I never looked back!
-Through continuing education trainings
+I knew in high school I wanted to work with children in some capacity and once I learned about play therapy and witnessed the transformation in children who participated in play therapy, I was hooked.
+It was amazing to me the change in the first child I worked with in a play room and I have never looked back!

 My favorite play therapy book (why?):